Before you can start using Edge for dailies creation and ingest, you might need to check the configuration and settings

-- In general, Edge will consume as much CPU capacity as possible for executing transcoding jobs.
-In order to ensure the responsiveness of the machine for doing other jobs as well, we recommend to limit the number of simultaneous transcoding jobs to half of the available CPU cores.
+In general, Edge will consume as much CPU capacity as possible to execute transcoding jobs.
+In order to ensure the responsiveness of the machine so it can do other jobs as well, we recommend to limit the number of simultaneous transcoding jobs to half of the available CPU cores.

-- If your machine has a GPU-enabled graphics accelerator, you can decide whether to use it or not.
+If your machine has a GPU-enabled graphics accelerator, you can decide whether or not to use it.

 You didn't find the settings you are looking for?